CCBD-Internship/Bengaluru-Greenest-Part-Hadoop-Map-Reduce/README.md

 Hadoop Map Combine Reduce

-    Mapping Image Processing and Combining and Reducing based on Area Based Weighted Average
+    Mapping Image Processes as well as Combining and Reducing resuts on Area Based Weighted Average